 For some reason, I used to have this deep-rooted emotional dislike of money.
 I am not sure where I got that from, and since then, my view has changed enough to a point where I no longer take it as far as to claim that it is the root of all evil, but I still do think that it is not particularly healthy for anyone to be attached to their money or material things.

-But on the other hand, I also worry that many people (including the younger me) have such an extremely negative view of it, because I routinely notice while perusing my Facebook feed that many of my friends lean pretty far to the left on the political spectrum, and claim bold, unfounded statements, like “Homelessness is up.
+But on the other hand, I also worry that many people (including the younger me) have such an extremely negative view of it, because I routinely notice that many of my friends lean pretty far to the left on the political spectrum, and claim bold, unfounded statements, like “Homelessness is up.
 It’s because of those greedy capitalists!” forgetting the fact that a switch to more capitalistic policies has lifted many people in China and India out of poverty, and free-market principles (assuming no corruption) dictate that a business cannot be successful unless they offer to the public what they deem to be valuable.
 There are some exceptions here, like the corrupt finance industry and the politicians that serve them, but I’ll write about that another day.
 Today I just want us to think about money and if it is really evil.

 First of all, consider the fact that money is a very useful form of abstraction.
 Without it, trading goods and services in this complex global economy would be a complete mess and an impossibility.
 So there’s a societal value to the existence of money that we all benefit from.